 Winter canola’s potential in the Mid South gets us excited!
 Why?
 First, its agronomics fit the region as a good winter crop following corn and before beans.
 Second, winter canola fits the changing global trend as consumers increasingly consume more protein and fat in their diet.
 Finally, canola’s fit with long term trends in consumer demand and its benefits to producers give it staying power.

 Current winter canola prices deliver good value to producers.
-With ADM Memphis paying $8.30/bu as of this writing (May 2018), and yield expectations in the 40-60 bu/acre range, top line revenue compares to wheat.
+With recent prices ranging from $7.30-$8.50/bu as of this writing (May 2018), and yield expectations in the 40-60 bu/acre range, top line revenue compares to wheat.
 When you consider the yield gain on your double crop soybeans, winter canola shines!
 Even considering higher fertilizer (especially nitrogen) requirements, winter canola remains in the hunt for your acreage.
 It’s also a good diversification tool around weather.
 We all know a rain at the wrong time makes a mess of wheat quality.
 Recent years saw plenty of local problems with low test weight and high damage wheat.
 We expect winter canola quality to be more consistent, and will prove to carry less risk of quality discounts at harvest.
 Finally, canola prices show little correlation with wheat prices, so it’s a good diversifier of revenue for your farm.

 U.S. corn demand growth is slowing and U.S. wheat demand has remained flat for 20 years, but demand for protein and fat from oilseeds like soybeans and canola is growing faster than GDP and population.
 U.S. canola oil demand tripled in the last 18 years, with the U.S. importing 65% of our needs.
 Around the globe, middle class growth supports upgrades in diet, meaning higher consumption of meat and fat.
 This trend supports soybean and canola markets.
 Switching production acres from wheat with stagnant demand, to canola with robust demand only makes sense.
 Throw in a growing biodiesel market that uses canola oil as a feedstock, and you are looking at a crop with much better demand prospects than wheat.